BUHAVE > Education > Tips for Choosing a College Major

 Is there anything you feel very passionate about regarding life and society?
 It might be useful in guiding your choice of major if that is the case.
 Choosing a career in an area of passion might make going to work each day a lot more exciting.
 Do not be afraid to follow your passion into an area that might become your job someday.

 For instance, if you feel compelled to help others who are less fortunate, a degree in social work might be a good fit for you.
 Pursuing a degree in the visual or performing arts or even design is a good idea if you like creating and presenting art.
 Attending classes and selecting courses that interest you can help you make the most of your time in college and improve your overall experience.
+You can also explore guidance in Discovering Your Career Match: A Guide for Young Professionals to see how passions translate into real career paths.

 4. Find your strengths